goatshriek/ruby-dragon/roadmap.md

 See below for details about upcoming releases of Ruby Dragon.
 If you have feedback or want to make a suggestion, please submit an issue on the project's [Github page](https://github.com/goatshriek/ruby-dragon).

-## 2.1.0
- * [ADD] **Groovy Language Bindings**
-   While initially aimed at Ruby, this project is ultimately aimed at making a variety of JVM-based languages available to Ghidra users.
-Groovy is an easy target, being the most Java-friendly interpreted language.

 ## Unallocated to a release